Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 # Analysis: Orbitals
 Orbitals are in a strange place.
 The majority have comparable damage per use to a single Eagle strike but with a cooldown matching the Eagle's entire rearm duration.
 Orbital stratagems can only stand out when offering something completely unique.
 It's a reasonable expectation for them to fail a direct competition with an Eagle equivalent in the same role.

-## Orbital Precision Strike
+## Orbital Precision Strike ▲►►
-> ▲►►

-The crown jewel of the Super Destroyer's arsenal.
+> Crown jewel of the Super Destroyer's arsenal.

 # Analysis: Eagles